NakamotMatosH/VBA_Text_Encryption_Tool/README.md

-# VBA_Text_Encryption_Tool
+VBA_Text_Encryption_Tool

-You can use the VBA (macro) included with MS Excel to encrypt the cryptocurrency wallet address or web site password or some text you want to encrypt (ex. diary, private secrets).
-There are already many encryption algorithms on the Internet, but my algorithms are implemented differently than well-known algorithms.
+This tool allows you to use the VBA (macro) functionality in MS Excel to encrypt cryptocurrency wallet addresses, website passwords, or any text you want to secure (e.g., diary entries, private secrets).
+While there are many encryption algorithms available online, my approach is uniquely implemented, offering a different method than conventional algorithms.

-How to Use :
+How to Use:

-Open Tool File> Encrpytion Tool.xlsm

-Type Plain Text (anything)

-Alt + F8> Run Macro "EncA"> input password you want You can see that plaintext is digested to encrypted text
+1. Open the tool file: Encryption_Tool.xlsm

-and if you want to decrypt text
+2. Type the plain text (anything you want to encrypt).
-Alt + F8> Run Macro "DecA"> input password you want

-I am in Republic of Korea(south) and if you are interested, please contact me
+3. Press Alt + F8 and run the macro "EncA."
+Enter the password of your choice.
+The plain text will be encrypted into ciphertext.

+4. To decrypt the text, press Alt + F8 again, run the macro "DecA," and enter the password you used for encryption.

+If you're interested or have any questions, feel free to contact me.
+I'm based in South Korea.

-ps.
-The source code is a .bas file. (.xlsm is executable excel file and there are some explaination in it)
+P.S.
+The source code is provided as a .bas file, and the .xlsm file contains explanations and is executable in Excel.